Lake Manapouri: Hydro-power from the lake

-The lake provides hydro-electric power via the Manapouri Hydroelectric Power Station, in the West Arm, which discharges water through two 10 km tailrace tunnels to the sea at Deep Cove in Doubtful Sound.
-In 1959 it was proposed to raise the lake by up to 30 m for an increase in power generation for the development of an aluminium smelter.
+The lake provides hydro-electric power via the Manapōuri Hydroelectric Power Station, in the West Arm, which discharges water through two 10 km tailrace tunnels to the sea at Deep Cove in Doubtful Sound.
+In 1959 Consolidated Zinc, with the support of the New Zealand government, planned to raise the lake by up to 30 m for an increase in power generation for the development of an aluminium smelter.
 This resulted in a strong nationwide protest, the Save Manapouri campaign, lasting over a decade, which prevented the raising of the lake from taking place.
 The Save Manapouri campaign is regarded as a major milestone in the history of New Zealand's environmental protection.
 As a result of the campaign, lake levels were required to be maintained at close to natural levels.
 The win also saw the establishment in 1973 of the Guardians of Lake Manapouri and Te Anau.

 The water pumped through the station is discharged into Doubtful Sound, accounting for 41 percent of the fresh water consumed in New Zealand in 2010.
-In 2002, the Government - under pressure from the environmental movement - rejected an application of a business, Southland Water 2000, to bottle 40,000 cubic metres of water in 20 hours, twelve times a year, before the water from the power station is released into Doubtful Sound.
+In 2002, the Government — under pressure from the environmental movement — rejected an application of a business, Southland Water 2000, to bottle 40,000 cubic metres of water in 20 hours, twelve times a year, before the water from the power station is released into Doubtful Sound.